microsoft/FluidFramework/packages/dds/tree/docs/user-facing/schema-evolution.md

 > **_WARNING:_** The policy outlined in this section is not currently implementable.
 There are plans to extend the `compatibility` API with information that allows implementing policies such as this, but the exact API is not finalized.

-Adding an optional field ot an object node is one of the more safe types of schema changes from the perspective of clients running older code collaborating with clients running newer code.
+Adding an optional field to an object node is one of the safer types of schema changes from the perspective of clients running older code collaborating with clients running newer code.
 This is because newer code must already have fallback behavior for absence of the optional field for backward-compatibility reasons, and older application code can generally just "ignore the extra field"
-That isn't strictly true--e.g. old code code using a spread operation or reflection APIs like `Object.keys` might fail upon encountering objects with a populated optional field it wasn't expecting--but this caveat might be acceptable for application authors enough for them to allow collaboration between such clients.
+That isn't strictly true--e.g. old client code code using a spread operation or reflection APIs like `Object.keys` might fail upon encountering objects with a populated optional field it wasn't expecting--but this caveat might be acceptable for application authors enough for them to allow collaboration between such clients.

 This policy can be implemented as follows: